koconnell/connamara_gym/README.md

   * JRuby 1.7 is set to 1.9 by default
 * sqlite3, which is used for development mode

+**Note:** On Linux, we've had some "stack level too deep" errors when running Rake on JRuby 1.6.7.
+Upgrading to 1.6.7**.2** fixed them.

 Setup
 =====
 * `gem install bundler` if not already installed